mmoreram/SimpleDoctrineMapping/README.md

 CompilerPass
 ------------

-A CompilerPass, to those of you who still do not know what they are, try to see them as your last chance to configure your container.
+For those of you who still do not know what is a CompilerPass, try to visualize it as your last chance to configure your container.
 At this point you can retrieve all your parameter configuration, but you cannot build any service, this is the point where you can dynamically build and complete services.